kiwilan/steward-laravel/README.md

 [![codecov][codecov-src]][codecov-href]
 [![netlify][netlify-src]][netlify-href]

+> [!WARNING]
+> This package is not fully tested and is not ready for production.

 PHP package for Laravel to allow you to use some useful traits and methods in your Laravel application.

 <!-- PHP package for Laravel to allow you to use some useful traits and methods in your Laravel application, works with [vite-plugin-steward-laravel](https://www.npmjs.com/package/@kiwilan/vite-plugin-steward-laravel) for front assets. -->

-## EXPERIMENTAL

-This package is still in development and is not ready for production.

 ## Documentation